amygreenbooks/amy-green-books/site/content/books/things-we-didnt-say.md

   - quote: A fascinating excavation of a little-known moment in US history executed with an inimitable voice and extremely clever style.
-Excessively readable, this winsome epistolary is underscored by a deep look at patriotism, prejudice, unwavering faith, duty, and love. . . .
-A dazzlingly smart and confident debut, *Things We Didn’t Say* is as moving as it is memorable.”
+Excessively readable, this winsome epistolary is underscored by a deep look at patriotism, prejudice, unwavering faith, duty, and love. . . .A dazzlingly smart and confident debut, *Things We Didn’t Say* is as moving as it is memorable.
     author: Rachel McMillan, author of *The London Restoration*
   - quote: |-
       Amy Green’s debut novel kept me guessing to the very end—twist upon twist upon twist.
 She is a master plotter, so read every single word!
     author: Beverly Lewis
-  - quote: >-
-      *Things We Didn’t Say* is the best sort of book: where the characters feel like friends, the story feels like home, and the pages beckon you to turn them ceaselessly, immersing you in an absorbing world.
-Amy Lynn Green expertly wields wit, heart, history, and enveloping storytelling in this glorious debut!
+  - quote: "*Things We Didn’t Say* is the best sort of book: where the characters feel like friends, the story feels like home, and the pages beckon you to turn them ceaselessly, immersing you in an absorbing world.
+Amy Lynn Green expertly wields wit, heart, history, and enveloping storytelling in this glorious debut!"
     author: Amanda Dykes, author of *Set the Stars Alight* and *Whose Waves These Are*
   - quote: Based on actual World War II experiences, and sparkling with humor and touches of romance, this is an impressive debut from a multitalented writer.
     author: Julie Klassen, author of *The Bridge to Belle Island*
+menu:
+  main:
+    title: Books
+    weight: 1
 ---
 Headstrong Johanna Berglund, a linguistics student at the University of Minnesota, has very definite plans for her future . . . plans that do not include returning to her hometown and the secrets and heartaches she left behind there.
 But the US Army wants her to work as a translator at a nearby camp for German POWs.